 This peculiar Gothic Tower was built in 1373 by the architect Petr Parléř., and ever since adds an outlandish appeal to its nearby vicinity.
 It’s an ornate aloof barbican verged with sculptures of Charles IV and St. Vitus.
 It offers striking panoramas of the Old Town and an amazing oversee view of the Vltava River.

 Vyšehrad is one of the most historical strongholds of Prague.
-It’s located about 3 km away from the Prague Castle, and would require a 20-mins stroll from there to the southeast direction.
+It’s located about 3 km away from Prague Castle and would require a 20-mins stroll from there to the southeast direction.
 It holds one of Prague’s oldest St. Martin Rotunda from the 11th century.
 The most impressive thing about it is it’s still in spick-and-span shape.

 The Powder Tower